CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

 # Build A Fabric Real-Time Intelligence Solution in a Day
+## Exercise - 03
 ## Estimated duration: 1 hours

+## Lab objectives:
+In this lab, you will be able to complete the following tasks:

+- Task 1: Setting up the Lakehouse.
+- Task 2: Create delta tables in the lakehouse.
+- Task 3: Accessing Eventhouse data from the lakehouse.
+- Task 4: Build the KQL DB schema.

 ### Task 1: Setting up the Lakehouse
 In this task, you will set up the Lakehouse that will contain additional information for our usecase and in which you will also make the data from the KQL Database accessible through the lakehouse.